-The financial statements have been prepared on the historical cost basis, except for certain financial assets measured at fair value.
-Fair value changes therefore affect the ratios related to the Fund's total comprehensive income.
+The financial statements have been prepared on the historical cost basis, except for financial assets carried for certain financial assets measured at fair value and certain financial instruments carried at amortized cost.
+Fair value movements on financial assets are taken through the statement of comprehensive income.
 The change to marked-to-market thus provides equitable treatment between investors coming in and out of the Fund.

 The Fund principally competes directly with other mutual funds in the Philippines and with the Unit Investment Trust Funds ("UITFs") offered by commercial banks, in terms of returns and the associated risks of the return.
-The Fund's market strength is its wide distribution network that provides strategic distribution of Fund shares and the financial stability and reputation of its Investment Company Adviser, SLAMCI.
+The Fund's market strength is its wide distribution network that provides strategic distribution of Fund units and the financial stability and reputation of its Investment Company Adviser, SLAMCI.
 The Fund intends to compete principally based on the reputation of SLAMCI for superior investment performance and corporate governance coupled with its distribution network and superior backroom operations.